kubernetes-manifest

-Kubernetes manifest Components allow you to deploy raw Kubernetes resources using YAML manifests.
+Kubernetes manifest components allow you to deploy raw Kubernetes resources using YAML manifests.

 Configuring a Kubernetes Manifest component